-Banana bread brownies have the gratifying density and moistness of a brownie, the old-fashioned, homey flavor of banana bread, and the sky-high reaches of a banana sheet cake.
+Banana Bread Brownies have the gratifying density and moistness of a brownie, the old-fashioned, homey flavor of banana bread, and the sky-high reaches of a banana sheet cake.
+Top ’em off with browned butter frosting and you’ll agree: this is best way to use your ripe bananas!

-You’ll need 1 cup of mashed ripe banana for this recipe, which comes out to be about 3 medium bananas, and you can make the brownies with fresh bananas or frozen.
+You’ll need 1 cup of mashed ripe banana for this recipe, which comes out to be about 3 medium bananas.

 How to Make Banana Bread Brownies